 The method may supply parameters and messages to control the behavior of the called screen by building the SCREEN\$ string array.
-For more information on parameters, refer to information on the SCREEN\$ string array in Section 7.11.
+For more information on parameters, refer to the SCREEN\$ string array section of this manual.

 CONNECT VIEW view-name